Series: Palace of the Ornaments #1

 “Father!” he said, trotting beside me as I strode down the hallway.

-If his father had given him any other name, Tall had long forgotten it.
+If he had any other name, Tall had long forgotten it.
 Most people regarded him as a simpleton and he was often the butt of jokes, but to me it seemed his mind was no less sharp than mine.
 He just didn’t have the ability to express his thoughts in anything more than single words.
 However, once I became accustomed to his manner of speaking, I found I could understand him perfectly well.

 “Do you know why Father has summoned me?”
 I asked.

-His hands fluttered again, the thing he always did when he was anxious.
+His hands flapped again, the thing he always did when he was anxious.

 “Oh dear, is she injured?”

-Although Ishtar was only fifteen years old, Father had already arranged a worthy marriage for her.
-Tomorrow she would leave for the Two Lands, sailing off with a flotilla of ships bearing riches and servants.
-She was to marry Pharaoh and become Queen of Egypt.
+Although Ishtar was only fifteen years old, Father had already arranged a marriage for her.
+Tomorrow she would leave for Egypt, sailing away with a flotilla of ships bearing gifts for her intended husband.
+She was to marry Pharaoh and be his queen.
 Any excitement I might have felt for her was marred by my sadness at knowing I would never see her again.

 As for me, our father had yet to negotiate a suitable marriage, even though I was only a year younger than Ishtar.
 It seemed no man wanted me for his wife, although I was a princess and daughter of the Great and Mighty Marduk-apla-iddina of Babylon.

-We reached Father’s audience chamber and Tall stopped at the door, his hands fluttering again.
+We reached Father’s audience chamber and Tall stopped at the door, his hands flapping.